moabu/cluster-mgr/README.md

 `Cache Management`

-###### We have to configure oxAuth to utilize an external, network capable caching service in a cluster because of the nature of clustering. oxAuth caches short-lived tokens and in a balanced cluster, all the instances of oxAuth need access to the cache.
+###### We have to configure oxAuth to utilize an external, network capable caching service because of the nature of clustering. oxAuth caches short-lived tokens and in a balanced cluster, all the instances of oxAuth need access to the cache.
 To allow this capability, and still enable high-availability, Redis is installed outside the chroot on every Gluu server.
 Configuration settings inside of LDAP are also changed to allow access to these instances of Redis.

 ###### Redis also doesn't utilize encrypted communication, so we will install and configure stunnel on all our servers to protect our information with SSL.

-###### Twemproxy is also installed on the NGINX/Proxy server as a means for redundancy since Twemproxy can detect redis server communication failure.
+###### Twemproxy is also installed on the NGINX/Proxy server as a means for redundancy since Twemproxy can detect redis server communication failure, giving you high availability.

 Once this task is completed, you have a fully functional Gluu Server cluster.
 Please navigate to the hostname of the proxy server you provided in the `Settings` option.